 Classes meet once a week for up to an hour and a half.
 Volunteers are asked to attend the full 12-week semester, if time allows.
 Classes are offered on weekday mornings, weekday afternoons, most weekday evenings, and on Saturday mornings.
 Volunteer Orientations and Training Sessions help those interested learn what it takes to be a class volunteer.
 NO prior horse or working with special needs experience needed!

-Our 2020 Fall Semester will begin on August 31st and end on December 5th.
+Our 2021 Spring Semester will begin on February 1st and end on May 15th.
 Sign-ups are happening now!

 No additional volunteer opportunities at this time.